-Chronic fatigue syndrome (CFS) and its painful cousin fibromyalgia (FMS) are characterized by a mix of severe exhaustion, insomnia and "brain fog" symptoms.
+Chronic fatigue syndrome (CFS) and its painful cousin fibromyalgia (FMS) are chronic health disorders characterized by a mix of severe exhaustion, insomnia and "brain fog" symptoms.
 In fibromyalgia, widespread pain is also present.

 CFS can begin gradually or suddenly.
 When it occurs gradually, it's most often triggered by hormonal problems (for example, low thyroid), autoimmune illnesses (such as lupus), or candida overgrowth.
 It can also begin suddenly, feeling like a drop-dead flu that you can't fully recover from.
 Other common symptoms may include: